-The wercker command line interface comes with the following commands:
+The Wercker command line interface supports the following commands:

 COMMANDS: build, b build a project dev build a local project check-config check the project's yaml deploy, d deploy a project detect, de detect the type of project login, l log into wercker logout, l logout from wercker pull, p pull a build result version, v display version information help, h Shows a list of commands or help for one command GLOBAL OPTIONS: --environment "ENVIRONMENT" specify additional environment variables in a file --verbose print more information --no-colors wercker output will not use colors (does not apply to step output) --debug print additional debug information --journal Send logs to systemd-journald.
 Suppresses stdout logging. --auth-token authentication token to use --help, -h show help --version, -v print the version